 Situated as it is, above the third-base-to-foul-pole portion of the park, the facility provides great views of games in progress, especially those longball homers lofted to left field, the bleachers and the towering scoreboard nearby.
-Jacobs Field’s famous ‘home run porch’ — with its eager standees scrambling for a souvenir homer — lies immediately below The Terrace Club’s glass wall.
-The restaurant and bar are reached by private elevator from the plaza between Jacobs Field and neighboring Quicken Loans Arena, near Gate A of the ballpark.
+Jacobs Field’s famous ‘home run porch’ — with its eager standees scrambling for a souvenir homer — lies immediately below The Terrace Club’s several-story glass wall.
+The restaurant and bar are reached by private elevator from the plaza between Jacobs Field and the neighboring Quicken Loans (or 'Q') Arena, near Gate A of the ballpark.
 Valet parking can be provided, and the ballpark’s parking garage is nearby.

 You can find more information about The Terrace Club or the ballpark at The Cleveland Indians website: cleveland.indians.mlb.com.

 The Northeastern Ohio architectural and design firm of ZZ Design Inc. served as a special design consultant to both Jacobs Field and The Cleveland Indians major league baseball team from 1993 through 2004.
 In that capacity, the firm was responsible for the design of all signs and graphics gracing the urban ballpark, as well as such varied elements as merchandise and food/drink sales kiosks, street pole banners, and special World Series logos and pins, as well as art direction for the 1997 MLB All-Star Game held that year in Cleveland.
 Headed by partner-architects Richard L. (Rick) and Pen Zimmerman, ZZ Design Inc. has also created many other noteworthy architectural, design and sign projects throughout Cleveland.

 Tribe players grace light poles ringing Jacobs Field.

 - Jacobs Field, Home of the Cleveland Indians